 Robotics Process Automation for Food Safety?

-While many back-office operations, such as human resources, finance, accounting, and routine processing use RPA, the food industry is likely to adopt functions, such as managing documentation and data surrounding product recall management and Food Safety Modernization Act (FSMA) compliance.
+While many back-office operations—such as human resources, finance, accounting, and routine processing—use RPA, the food industry is likely to adopt functions, including managing documentation and data surrounding product recall management and Food Safety Modernization Act (FSMA) compliance.
 Heather Larrabee, executive vice president of GoSpotCheck and a former executive at Whole Foods Market, comments that a single food safety-related event can create tremendous risk for brands, cause harm to customers, and generally erode long-term trust.

 “The financial and relational impacts of events can be enormous,” she says.
 “The proactive nature of FSMA requirements lends itself to robotic process automation to create a dynamic ‘safety net’ for companies.
 Used in tandem with Internet of Things (IoT) sensors that feed data to machine learning (ML)/AI tools, it also reduces cost and labor.
 We’re seeing brands invest with Testo to monitor when oil should be changed in fryers, automate temperature measurements of food, and understand things like how many times a bathroom door has been opened.
 This helps them optimize cleaning schedules and gain real-time, trusted insights into food safety and sanitation conditions.”
 Larrabee adds that AI and ML can detect and predict potential safety issues before they occur, as well as assist in reporting—automated reports can proactively signal busy leaders to risks in their locations.